 4. John Oliver: “While it’s not unreasonable to get paid for providing a service, there can be a LOT of (hidden) fees.
 Think of these as termites—they’re tiny, barely noticeable, and they can eat away your future.”

 Ellevest: Ellevest has no hidden fees and no long list of fees.
-We’re paid only 1/2 of 1% of the assets we manage, except for assets in Emergency funds—we don’t charge a fee on those.
-That’s about half of what most (human) advisors charge.
+We charge 1/4 of 1% of the assets we manage for Ellevest Digital, and 1/2 of 1% for Ellevest Premium, except for assets in Emergency funds — we don’t charge a fee on those.

 A little more on fees: We invest primarily in low-fee, passively managed funds called ETFs (Exchange Traded Funds), that offer broad exposure to different asset classes.
 We work with Morningstar to figure out the most efficient way to build diversified portfolios at very low cost.
 Consider this your free termite inspection.